Deciding what to bring in your hospital bag

 - Strappy Night dress (easy to feed for after)

-- Maternity Pyjamas (easy to feed but another option in-case cold or staying in longer, mine are black so as to not look too pyjama-y )
+- Maternity Pyjamas (easy to feed but another option in-case cold or staying in longer, mine were black so as to not look too pyjama-y )

 - Going Home Outfit – A Black Baggy Dress – (For me it had to be BLACK, specifically for hiding any leaks, and baggy to hide the big pants! 🙂

-Whilst I’m hoping to breastfeed, I do think it is key to have a back-up plan in place; so I’m packing some ready-made formula and bottles in with my baby section of my hospital bag.
+Whilst I always intended to breastfeed, and was fortunate this worked for me, I do think it is key to have a back-up plan in place; so I recommend packing some ready-made formula and bottles in with your baby section of your hospital bag.

 - 6x Cartons Ready-Made Milk (as back up to breastfeeding)